akponaokujeni/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-My scientific research focuses on bridging environmental applications and remote sensing techniques to better understand land systems under global change.
-To do so, I utilize high-spectral and dense-temporal satellite imagery, machine learning algorithms, and sophisticated model training strategies.
-My studies extend across a wide range of terrestrial ecosystems (e.g., urban areas, grasslands, shrublands, and forests) and aim at the quantification of land cover and vegetation properties (e.g., broad- to fine-scale fractional composition, phenology, and biomass) and environmental change processes (e.g., urban expansion, vegetation encroachment and ecosystem disturbances).
+My scientific research focuses on bridging environmental applications and remote sensing techniques to map and monitor terrestrial land surfaces under global change.
+I utilize imaging spectroscopy data and dense-temporal satellite imagery, machine learning algorithms, and sophisticated model training strategies.
+My studies extend across a wide range of terrestrial ecosystems and aim at the quantification of land cover and vegetation properties as well as land surface change processes.

+A specific focus of my research is on regression-based unmixing through combining machine learning with synthetic training data generation.
+The approach has become a core method in several research projects and publications and has been brought forward as a user-friendly software implementation for image processing and online learning and teaching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.